Vets-Who-Code/march2021/phaseOneNotes/week_07.md

 - [MDN Arrow Function Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)
 - everything you learn this week, implement this into your portfolio and project
 ### Project comments
-- larger text box for contact message
+- Larger text box for contact message
-- certain character count before you are able to send contact message
+- Certain character count before you are able to send contact message
 - Twitter bird needs circle icon
-- job search needs to come after mentor and appy in the footer site map
+- Job search needs to come after mentor and appy in the footer site map
-- video floated left and cards on the right
+- Video floated left and cards on the right
-- cards should be the same length as the form
+- Cards should be the same length as the form
-- pass the cards darkMode via javascript
+- Pass the cards darkMode via javascript
 - onclick should check for the dark mode class.
 'If darkmode do this'
-- south korea button may not make it to production
+- South korea button may not make it to production
-- have the social icons turn red on focus
+- Have the social icons turn red on focus
-- once you select dark mode check to see if cards are populated
+- Once you select dark mode check to see if cards are populated